karanchawla/CallistoRover/README.md

 Working of the LIDAR:
 ![](/images/laser.png)

+To Do:
+- [x] Get the connections for Sabertooth working
+- [x] Simulate the robot in Gazebo
+- [x] Add differential drive controller and, camera sensor.
+- [ ] Interface mbed with ROS using Serial Comms
+- [ ] Open Loop Control Node for mbed
+- [ ] Implement HIL open loop control node
+- [ ] Use encoder data for PID controller - feedback!
+- [ ] Figure out VICON stuff
+- [ ] Interface VICON with rover
+- [ ] Trajectory Tracking
+Okay this is getting intimidating - rest of it later!

 Notes:
  - 1. If Hokuyo laser shows weird range and behavior, the problem is probably because of the graphic drivers and add this line before launching gazebo simulation - you may add it to your ~/.bashrc file.
  ```